No, even that’s not right,

 Even I have shifted—I thought I was me,

-but now that our swabs have told their full tale
+but now that our swabs have told their tale

 my skin is never going to feel right again.

-NPE’s (non-paternity events, or more familiarly, non-paternal or non-parent events) are, for some people, a growing issue: they and their siblings submit their DNA to one of the many “Discover-Your-Ancestry” companies and the results are shocking: they find out that they are only half-siblings, or worse yet, no physical relation at all.
+NPE’s (non-paternity events, or more familiarly, non-paternal or non-parent events) are, for some people, a growing issue: they and their siblings submit their DNA to one of the many “Discover-Your-Ancestry” companies and the results are shocking: they find out that they are only half-siblings, or worse yet, no physical relation at all to the family they grew up with.
 In some cases the parents have died and no explanation can be had.
 In others, parents are unwilling to discuss the issue, or, when they do, it is at best a cover up, at worse a sordid story.
 In the worst scenario, some family members have turned on their half-siblings for “being hurtful.”
 As if who you are is of no consequence—which it may not be, to those who are certain of the answer.

 If you are affected by this situation, there is a Facebook group: “DNA surprise support group.”
 Check it out.